Near Optimal Approximations and Finite Memory Policies for POMPDs with Continuous Spaces: Introduction

 \cite{yu2008near} studies near optimality of finite window policies for average cost problems where the state, action and observation spaces are finite; under the condition that the liminf and limsup of the average cost are equal and independent of the initial state, the paper establishes the near-optimality of (non-stationary) finite memory policies.
 In another related direction, \cite{white1994finite} study finite memory approximation techniques for POMDPs with finite state, action and measurements.
 The POMDP is reduced to a belief MDP and the worst and best case predictors prior to the $N$ most recent information variables are considered to build an approximate belief MDP.
 The original value function is bounded using these approximate belief MDPs that use only finite memory, where the finiteness of the state space is critically used.

-Our paper generalizes several recent studies \cite{kara2021convergence,kara2020near,demirci2023average,demirciRefined2023}.
+Our paper generalizes several recent studies \cite{kara2021convergence,kara2020near,demirci2023average,demirciRefined2023} and the review paper \cite{tutorialkara2024partially}.
 In these studies, finite memory approximations as well as quantized belief approximations are studied, and near optimality of the approximations and their associated Q learning algorithms are provided under certain controlled filter stability assumptions, both for discounted and average cost criteria.
 However, the methods provided in these papers are tailored towards finite observation spaces, and the efficiency of the algorithms can be affected significantly for large observation spaces.
 The current paper addresses this gap.

-We dedicate this paper to Professor Peter E. Caines, who has fundamentally contributed to stochastic control theory in a variety of directions, and, in the context of this paper, on filtering theory and associated stability analysis \cite{Caines}.
-A particular connection is that observability entails filter stability (\cite{van2008discrete,mcdonald2018stability,MYRobustControlledFS}) which then leads to near optimality of sliding window control policies, not unlike the case in classical stochastic linear systems theory where observability implies near optimality of finite memory output feedback.
+{We dedicate this paper to Professor Peter E. Caines, who has shaped stochastic control theory fundamentally in a variety of directions.
+In the context of this paper on control with partial information, the contributions of Professor Caines in a variety of contexts include: filtering theory and associated stability analysis \cite{Caines}, partially observable jump parameter systems \cite{caines1995adaptive}, control with Poisson measurements \cite{ades2000stochastic}, mean-field games with noisy measurements \cite{sen2019mean}, observer design for automata \cite{caines1991classical}, and filtering in Riemannian manifolds \cite{ng1984nonlinear}.
+A particular connection with our current paper is that observability entails filter stability (\cite{van2010nonlinear,mcdonald2018stability,MYRobustControlledFS}) which then leads to near optimality of sliding window control policies, not unlike the case in classical stochastic linear systems theory \cite{Caines} where observability implies near optimality of finite memory output feedback.
+Our paper makes this analysis precise for a large class of systems.}

+\sy{ {\bf Contributions.} In this paper we develop rigorous approximations and learning results for POMDPs with Borel state, action, and measurement spaces.
+Furthermore, under regularity conditions, we obtain rigorous (finite dimensional) approximations, and under explicit filter stability conditions, we obtain near optimality bounds of finite window based policies which then leads to finite model approximations.